plantain-00/ExcelFile.net/README.md

 =============

 1. a Fluent Excel File Writer based on NPOI.
-2. a Excel template editor
+2. a Excel template editor.
 3. a enumerator of worksheets, rows and cells.

     var excel = new ExcelFile();